elisejakob/troubalex/posts/2019-04-07-working-at-startups.md

   - startups
 ---

-I get asked on a regular basis if it's a good idea to apply for a job at an early stage startup.
-As usual, the answer is "it depends".
+I get the question a lot if it's a good idea to apply for a job at an early stage startup.
+The answer is almost always "it depends".
 There are clear pros and cons, in my opinion.

 ## Pros